 All my life I have found peace in solitude.
 Many of my best ideas have come together while working alone as a designer.
-Those “Ah ha!” moments seem to take place more often and because of this, I’m happy to be an introvert.
+Those “Ah-ha!” moments seem to take place more often and because of this, I’m happy to be an introvert.

 While this post supports introverts, I certainly don’t dislike extroverts.
 I think in theory you can’t be fully one mindset or the other because that would drive you insane.
-This article is an attempt to explain what it’s like living as an introverted professional in a modern world.
+This article is an attempt to explain what it’s like living as an introverted professional in the modern world.

 Definitions and Examples

 One-third to one-half of all people are introverted.
 People of this type enjoy their alone time and use it to recharge.
 Introverts do this to help digest previous events, interactions, as well as a time to learn and brainstorm new ideas.
 Because of this preferred alone time, introverts are often seen as outsiders those that are not one themselves.

 Introversion is the state of or tendency toward being wholly or predominantly concerned with and interested in one's own mental life .

 Extroversion is the act, state, or habit of being predominantly concerned with obtaining gratification from what is outside the self

 Ambiversion - An ambivert is moderately comfortable with groups and social interaction, but also relishes time alone, away from a crowd.